frconor-ebook/meditations/_posts/2025-04-23-st-catherine-of-siena.md

 He just said to this person, out loud in the company of everybody else, "I\'d just like to say, I don\'t agree with what you\'re saying."

-As soon as he said it, one person leaned over---there was a person beside him---and said, I couldn\'t agree with you more.
-Another lady who was beside him leaned over and said, Terrible idiot.
+As soon as he said it, one person leaned over---there was a person beside him---and said, "I couldn\'t agree with you more."
+Another lady who was beside him leaned over and said, "Terrible idiot."

 He realized the whole room was with him.
 All that was needed was one voice.